 Avoid bad smells and blockages in a few simple steps

-Your home is connected to a nearby sewage treatment plant (STP) because it couldn’t connect to the main sewage system in your area.
+If your home is connected to a nearby sewage treatment plant (STP) it is because it couldn’t connect to the main sewage system in your area.
 The way it works is actually quite simple – the system allows air to circulate around the sewage, encouraging the growth of bacteria.

 This bacteria is really important because it helps to disintegrate all the wastewater and sewage your house produces (think showers, toilets, dishwashers and sinks etc).
 If this bacteria gets killed, by substances such as chemicals and antibacterial products, then the system won’t work properly – which could lead to nasty odours and your system breaking down.

 How to keep your sewage system happy

 Here are a few simple steps you can take to avoid bad smells and breakdowns:

 - Stick to the same brand of cleaning product – over time your STP will become more receptive to regularly used brands.

 - Use detergents that don’t contain any phosphates, as these kill the important bacteria in your STP.
 We recommend Ecover’s cleaning and laundry products, which you can buy in all major supermarkets or online at ecover.com or amazon.co.uk.